Desour/meseconometer/README.md

 Everything else: CC0

 todo list:
-- Maybe add a help formspec page.
 - Add a proper description and co.
 - Output the meassurements in a textarea to copy.
-- Make code more readable.
 - Maybe store the stepcounter in world-/modstorage.
 (Currently when you leave a meseconometer on and rejoin, the step number becomes very long.)
 - Digiline support?
 - Display real time?